To continue browsing Liberty London, please install the latest version of any of the browsers listed below.

 “Liberty is the chosen resort of the artistic shopper.”

-The Store: Our magnificent mock-Tudor building on Great Marlborough Street was built in 1924 so trading could continue while renovations were being completed at the other Liberty premises.
-Designed by Edwin T. Hall and his son Edwin S. Hall, the iconic store was constructed from the timbers of two ships: HMS Impregnable and HMS Hindustan.
-The frontage at Great Marlborough Street is the same length as the Hindustan.
+A realisation of Arthur’s original vision, our magnificent Great Marlborough Street shop followed in 1924.
+Designed by Edwin T. Hall and his son Edwin S. Hall, the building is constructed from the timbers of two ancient battle ships: HMS Impregnable and HMS Hindustan – the frontage measuring the same length as the Hindustan.

 “If I were locked in one Liberty department for a day, it would be Designer Vintage; I'd go and root around and try everything on.”

-Dotted around the store are the shields of Shakespeare, Henry VIII’s six wives and many more
+Shields of Shakespeare, Henry VIII’s six wives and many more dotted around the store

-The wise words underneath the clock at our Kingly Street entrance read "No minute gone comes ever back again, take heed and see ye nothing do in vain"
+The wise words underneath the clock at our Kingly Street entrance, which read "No minute gone comes ever back again, take heed and see ye nothing do in vain"

 If you have any question or need help with your account, you may Contact Us to assist you.